usc-isi-digelements/view-all-facets/README.md

 # view-all-facets

 A Polymer Element showing a button that opens a dialog with checkbox-list-display elements.
 This lets users view all facets in a separate dialog window if the number of facets is very large.
-Can be used with the [elastic-checkbox-list-filter](https://github.com/DigElements/elastic-checkbox-list-filter) element to create elasticsearch filters.

 ### Example
 ```html